santoshrajan/lispyscript/README.md

 ### HTML Templates

-See Lispysript has a tree structure just like html, we can write html in our templates in a Lispy manner.
+Lispysript has a tree structure just like html, we can write html in our templates in a Lispy manner.
 By including the 'html.ls' module you write HTML Templates like below.